A guide to seasonal caravan pitches

 Most campsites offering seasonal pitches send out an invoice for the full amount you are expected to pay in the late winter and expect to get paid either before you arrive or when you do.
 Many do offer the facility to pay the amount in two halves but check they don’t add a surcharge for allowing you to do this.
 Costs of pitches vary widely depending size and popularity.

 Can you choose your pitch?

-At £1300, with an average pitch costing £25 per night, it’s 52 nights, for me.
+For example: a seasonal pitch of £1,300, with an average pitch costing £25 per night, it works out at 52 nights.